 Suggested citation.
-WHO recommendations on mechanical methods for induction of labour.
+WHO recommendations on induction of labour, at or beyond term.
 Geneva: World Health Organization; 2022.
 Licence: CC BY-NC-SA 3.0 IGO.

 Cataloguing-in-Publication (CIP) data.
 CIP data are available at http://apps.who.int/iris.